Canon 200D vs G1X Mark III

-The Canon EOS 200D (called Canon SL2 in some regions) and the Canon PowerShot G1 X Mark III are two digital cameras that were announced, respectively, in June 2017 and October 2017.
+The Canon EOS 200D (called Canon SL2 in some regions) and the Canon PowerShot G1 X Mark III are two digital cameras that were officially introduced, respectively, in June 2017 and October 2017.
 The 200D is a DSLR, while the G1X Mark III is a fixed lens compact.
 Both cameras are equipped with an APS-C sensor.
-Both cameras offer a resolution of 24 megapixel.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+Both cameras offer a resolution of 24 megapixels.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 The side-by-side display below illustrates the physical size and weight of the Canon 200D and the Canon G1 X Mark III.
+The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 200D – represents the basis for the calculations across all the size and weight measures).
+All size dimensions are rounded to the nearest millimeter.
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 200D – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G1 X Mark III is notably smaller (21 percent) than the Canon 200D.
 It is noteworthy in this context that the G1X Mark III is splash and dust-proof, while the 200D does not feature any corresponding weather-sealing.